 7. Encryption and Authentication

-Electronic Payment Systems use strong encryption and authentication protocols to secure transactions and protect sensitive information.
+EPSs use cutting-edge encryption technologies such as PCI DSS and multi-factor authentication protocols to secure transactions and protect sensitive information.
+These measures ensure that payments remain safe and reliable.

 Disadvantages of Electronic Payment System